distanceworkshops/online-course/pages/pages-root-folder/index.md

   title: "Prepare for course"
   url: '/alt-prep'
   video: <a href="#" data-reveal-id="welcome"><img src="http://workshops.distancesampling.org/online-course/images/welcome-unsplash.jpg"></a>
   text: 'Watch welcome video by clicking on <em>Please come in</em> image.
-This course will be a mix of lectures, exercises and computer practicals.'
+This course will be a mix of lectures, exercises and computer practicals.
+Click on <em>more</em> below to explore resources that will help you prepare to take the course.'
 widget2:
   title: "Take the course"
   url: '/syllabus'